Amateraisu/NTU-SC1003-Introduction-to-Computational-Thinking-Programming/README.md

 # NTU-SC1003-Introduction-to-Computational-Thinking-Programming
 -Here are the answers to the C programming practices and assignments 2022.
--Practices are sorted according to weeks, file names will be named after the questions and answers will follow.
+-Practices are sorted according to weeks
+-File names will be named after the questions and answers will follow.
 -Coding problems will be located within week_ / coding problems/